Being fabulous or fabulously broke

 We were sitting on the dining room floor or our dark, dank basement apartment wondering why we weren’t as successful as we wanted or hoped to be.
 We had just admitted to each other how much credit card debt we each had, a grand total of $51,000.
 We were living naively, unconsciously and fabulously broke.

-If this sounds at all like you, join our private Queer Money™ Facebook group of other LGBTQ people working towards financial security.
+If this sounds at all like you, join us and hundreds of other LGBTQ people working towards financial security.

 Our fabulously broke life

 Do these sound like familiar questions?
-What went wrong?
 Why weren’t our lives going as planned?
 Could a group like this have helped us?

 In the early 2000s, life was great!
 We were beginning our careers with good jobs at Fortune 500 financial services firms.
 We were earning decent money with all indications suggesting our climbs up the corporate ladder were inevitable.

 We were finally living our own, out from underneath our parents’ roofs.
 This liberation meant no longer hiding our sexual orientation – and we made the most of it:

 - Tuesday night, dancing at Bent – check!

 - Wednesday night, dancing at Wave – check!

 - Thursday night, drinks at JR’s – check!